Cook Together Recipe Platform Accessibility UX Innovation CMS

 Problem

-- Present a list ingredients and a separate list of steps or directions
+- Present a list of ingredients and a separate list of steps or directions

-- Place ingredients as a list for within each step
+- Place ingredients as a list within each step

 Solution

-Overall the solution is straightforward.
-A list that has two-way interaction between each other.
+The solution is straightforward: a list that has two-way interaction between ingredients and steps.
 Interact with a step and the corresponding ingredients highlight, and vice versa.
+However, the implementation was not straightforward, requiring custom accessibility solutions and backend architecture.

-The backend for the administrative staff (chefs, nutritionist, moderators) needed to be quick to master while being reusable
+The backend for administrative staff (chefs, nutritionists, moderators) needed to be quick to master while being reusable:

 - For each direction/step added, an additional panel would appear requiring entry of the ingredient and quantity